openebs/mayastor-docs/quickstart/deploy-a-test-application.md

 Verify that the pod has been deployed successfully, having the status "Running".
 It may take a few seconds after creating the pod before it reaches that status, proceeding via the "ContainerCreating" state.

 {% hint style="info" %}
-Note: The example FIO pod resource declaration included with this release Mayastor master references a PVC named `ms-volume-claim`, consistent with the example PVC created in this section of the quickstart.
+Note: The example FIO pod resource declaration included with this release references a PVC named `ms-volume-claim`, consistent with the example PVC created in this section of the quickstart.
 If you have elected to name your PVC differently, deploy the Pod using the example YAML, modifying the `claimName` field appropriately.
 {% endhint %}

 {% tabs %}